Machine Learning with a Reject Option: A survey: Link to other research areas

 \subsection{Anomaly detection}

-Anomaly detection~\citep{Prasad2009} is a canonical Data Mining task where the goal is to detect examples that do not conform to the data set's expected behavior.
-Anomaly detection is closely related to novelty rejection because anomalies are, by definition, rare and scarce examples and hence substantially different to what was observed in the training data~\citep{Ulmer2020}.
-In fact, novelty detection is a subfield of anomaly detection that explicitly attempts to determine if an example is highly dissimilar to the data in the training set~\citep{Pimentel2014,Markou2003}.
-Thus anomaly detectors are often used to perform novelty rejections, typically within a separated rejector architecture.
+Anomaly detection~\citep{Prasad2009} is a Data Mining task aimed at identifying examples that deviate from expected behavior in a dataset.
+It is closely linked to novelty rejection because anomalies, being rare and substantially different from the training data, fall under the category of novelties~\citep{Ulmer2020,Pimentel2014,Markou2003}.
+Anomaly detectors are often utilized for novelty rejection within a separate rejector architecture.

-Moreover, a reject option can be added to anomaly detectors, abstaining from processing examples for which no clear decision can be made~\citep{Perini2020}.
-However, enabling the reject option in an anomaly detection task is not straightforward as this is an unsupervised problem.
-This leads to two main challenges.
-First, most confidence metrics assume a supervised problem, for example measuring the distance to its decision surface.
-For anomaly detection, such a hard decision surface may not always exist.
-Instead, specialized confidence metrics are required, for example based on a quantification of an anomaly detector's model bias~\citep{Perini2020}.
-Second, due to the lack of labels, it is hard to learn a rejector based on standard performance metrics such as accuracy.
-Instead, learning to reject in an anomaly detection setting requires unsupervised techniques, for example based on performance metrics measuring an anomaly detector's stability~\citep{Perini2020a}.
+Adding a reject option to anomaly detectors allows them to abstain from processing examples when a clear decision cannot be made~\citep{Perini2020,Perini2023}.
+However, enabling this option in unsupervised anomaly detection poses two challenges.
+First, most confidence metrics assume a supervised setting, relying on measuring the distance to a decision surface.
+However, in anomaly detection, a hard decision surface may not always exist, necessitating specialized metrics that consider the model bias of the detector~\citep{Perini2020}.
+Second, the lack of labeled data makes it difficult to train a rejector using standard performance metrics.
+Instead, unsupervised techniques are employed, leveraging performance metrics that measure the stability of the anomaly detector itself~\citep{Perini2020a}.